 Colloidal MCC stabilizer is used as a suspension stabilizer, texture improver, and emulsion stabilizer in food and pharmaceutical products.
 It prevents sedimentation in beverages, reduces syneresis in dairy products, maintains uniform API distribution in oral pharmaceutical suspensions, and acts as a fat replacer in low-calorie food formulations.

 MCC powder (such as Avicel PH grades) is used in solid pharmaceutical tablets and capsules as a binder, filler, and disintegrant.
-It does not disperse in water.
-Colloidal MCC stabilizer (such as Avicel RC grades) is co-processed with sodium CMC, allowing it to form a stable three-dimensional gel network in water.
+In contrast, colloidal MCC stabilizer (such as Avicel RC grades) is co-processed with sodium CMC, allowing it to form a stable three-dimensional gel network in water..
 It is designed exclusively for liquid and semi-solid applications — beverages, sauces, dairy, and pharmaceutical oral suspensions.

 Typical usage levels are: 0.2%–0.5% for beverages and plant-based milks; 0.5%–1.0% for dairy products and dressings; 0.5%–1.5% for pharmaceutical oral suspensions.
 These ranges are starting points — the optimal concentration for any specific application must always be determined through formulation trials under actual processing conditions.